Mentors for Growth

 The Institute will match mentoring requests with the mentors registered in the program, based on the needs of the mentees and on the profile provided by the mentors.
 The Institute will provide an initial introduction of the parties and will follow the relationship from a distance, without direct involvement unless otherwise required.

-Each mentoring match will have unique needs and characteristics, but generally the Mentor can expect to play a role in one or more of the following:
+Each mentoring match will have unique needs and characteristics, but generally the Mentor can expect to play a role in providing advice in the areas of career development, further education and specific entrepreneurial advice in relation to one or more of the following areas:

 - Providing sources of information for early stage market research